open-contracting/standard-development-handbook/docs/meta/style_guide.md

   .. warning::
     Use a warning admonition to indicate that the documentation on a page may not accurately reflect current practice, or that substantial caveats exist that should be noted before following the documented process.
 ```

+## Email addresses

+If an email address is discoverable on Google, there is no use in simple obfuscations like [at] and [dot] that make the text less readable.
+If an email address is not yet public, it is best to keep it that way than to attempt obfuscation.